radiasoft/container-beamsim/README.md

   written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.
+* [MAD-X](http://madx.web.cern.ch/madx/) is a general-purpose tool for charged-particle optics design and studies in alternating-gradient accelerators and beam lines.
 * [OPAL](https://rsft.us/beamsim/opal) (Object Oriented
   Particle Accelerator Library) is an open source C++ framework for general particle accelerator simulations including 3D space charge,